Free S&H For Orders Over $30

 The Bottom Line

 Turmeric and curcumin have become topics of scientific interest for their potential influence on the pathways involved in memory and cognition.
-Early research suggests curcumin may support the body’s natural inflammatory and antioxidant balance, which are both related to brain function.
+Early research suggests curcumin may support the body’s natural inflammatory and antioxidant balance, both of which are relevant to brain function.

 Explore more in the Turmeric Brain Health Cluster: